monambike/kwijisho-discord-bot-legacy/README.md

+Please, check the new version of this project written with C# [here!](https://github.com/monambike/kwijisho-discord-bot).

-# KWiJisho
+# KWiJisho (Legacy)

 Fun and friendly interactive Discord bot with a wide range of functions, including a custom dictionary feature.

 ![image](https://github.com/monambike/kwijisho-discord-bot-legacy/assets/35270174/92857e80-9cbc-4422-b96f-b2d3d94a121e)

-You can check the new version of this project written with C# [here](https://github.com/monambike/kwijisho-discord-bot).

 ## How to Edit the Bot